TQ-completion and the Taylor tower of the identity functor: Introduction

 {\bf Relationship to previous work.} It is known \cite[4.3]{Goodwillie_calculus_2} that the identity functor on spaces converges strongly on all 1-connected spaces.
 Arone-Kankaanrinta \cite[Appendix A]{Arone_Kankaanrinta} are able to determine the behavior of the Taylor tower more generally, showing that for any $0$-connected space $X$, there is a weak equivalence $P_\infty(\id)X \simeq X_{\Omega^\infty\Sigma^\infty}^\wedge$.
 In the setting of $\capO$-algebras, it follows from \cite[1.6]{Ching_Harper} that the identity functor converges strongly on all $0$-connected $\capO$-algebras.
 Similarly to Arone-Kankaanrinta, this paper studies the behavior of the Taylor tower of the identity outside of its ``radius of convergence,'' but in the context of $\capO$-algebras.
-Given that $\TQ\simeq\Omega^\infty\Sigma^\infty$, the main result of this paper is a partial analogue to the above result of \cite{Arone_Kankaanrinta}. \\
+It follows from \cite[2.21]{Kuhn_Pereira} (see also \cite[4.1]{Ogle_Schonsheck}) that $\TQ\simeq P_1(\id) \simeq \hocolim_n\Omega^n\Sigma^n = \Omega^\infty\Sigma^\infty$ as functors on $\AlgO$.
+Hence, the main result of this paper can be understood as a partial analogue to the above result of Arone-Kankaanrinta.

+Our strategy of attack is similar to \cite{Arone_Kankaanrinta} in that we resolve the identity functor by iterates of stabilization, and then analyze the Taylor towers of these iterates.
+In particular, the bi-tower in \eqref{eqn_the_big_diagram} is the $\capO$-algebra analogue of the main construction used in the proof of \cite[A.1]{Arone_Kankaanrinta}.
+Our analysis departs from that of Arone-Kankaanrinta in the handling of the columns of this bi-tower.

+It is perhaps also worth noting the following.
+The assumption that $\TQ(A)$ is $0$-connected in Theorem \ref{thm_main_theorem} can be thought of as analogous to assuming, for a connected space $X$, that $\pi_1(\widetilde{\mathbb{Z}}X) \ \iso \ \tilde{H}_1(X;\mathbb{Z}) = 0$ or, equivalently, that $\pi_1(X)$ is a perfect group.
+Bousfield-Kan show \cite[VII.3.2]{Bousfield_Kan} that, under this assumption, the $\mathbb{Z}$-completion $X_\mathbb{Z}^\wedge$ of $X$ is simply connected, and hence is itself $\mathbb{Z}$-complete by \cite[III.5.4]{Bousfield_Kan}.
+In this case, a straightforward retract argument as in \cite[I.5.2]{Bousfield_Kan} shows that the natural map $X \to X_\mathbb{Z}^\wedge$ induces an isomorphism on $\mathbb{Z}$-homology, i.e., that $X$ is ``$\mathbb{Z}$-good.''
+An analogous result follows from our main theorems, under the additional assumption that $\capO[1] = \capR$.
+As explained in Remark \ref{rem_tqa_0_conn_implies_completion_is_too}, if $\TQ(A)$ is $0$-connected, then $A_\TQ^\wedge$ is as well, which implies \cite[2.7]{Ching_Harper_derived_Koszul_duality} that $A_\TQ^\wedge$ is $\TQ$-complete.
+A similar retract argument then shows that, in this case, the natural map $A \to A_\TQ^\wedge$ induces an isomorphism on $\TQ$-homology, i.e., that $A$ is ``$\TQ$-good.''